sleepydragoon/ENC4265/manual.md

 Procreate offers many file formats, each best for a different need:

 ### Share Image
-- Procreate:
-- PSD:
-- PDF:
-- JPEG:
-- PNG:
-- TIFF
+- Procreate: Native format for procreate files.
+Preserves all layers, masks, adjustments.
+- PSD: Native Adobe Photoshop file.
+Also preserves all layers, masks, and adjustments.
+- PDF: Used for print quality and layout preservation.
+Does not preserve layers.
+- JPEG: Exchanges visual quality for a smaller file size.
+Does not support transparency or layers.
+- PNG: Keeps full quality of the image in exchange for a larger file size.
+Supports transparency.
+Does not preserve layers.
+- TIFF Full quality export and ideal for printing.
+Does not perserve layers.

 ### Share Layers
-- PDF:
+- PDF: Export layers to a PDF with multiple pages.
-- PNG Files:
+- PNG Files: Exports layers as separate PNG files into a folder.
-- Animated GIF:
-- Animated PNG:
-- Animated MP4:
-- Animated HVEC:
+- Animated GIF/PNG/MP4/HEVC: Creates a looped animation with each layer being a single frame.

 (add gif of sharing example)